deeperlearner/pytorch-template/README.md

 ## Customization

 ### Project initialization
-Use the `new_project.py` script to make your new project directory with template files.
+Use the `torch_new_project.sh` script to make your new project directory with template files.
-`python new_project.py ../NewProject` then a new project folder named 'NewProject' will be made.
+`torch_new_project.sh ProjectName` then a new project folder named 'ProjectName' will be made.
-This script will filter out unneccessary files like cache, git files or readme file.
+This script will filter out unneccessary files listed in `copy_exclude`.

 ### Custom CLI options